trcmohitmandokhot/cs61aprojects/4/l4notes.md

 1) Functions can be used as arguments to another function.
 Functions can be returned as outputs from a function.
 2) Higher-order function is one that does item 1
 3) Such functions allow us to narrow down each function to do 1 thing.
 Remove repetition.

+### Completed Hog.py Project 1
+- Higher order functions need more practices
+	- More specifically I need to use the tutor to make them work
+	- Passing functions, Returning Functions, Using (*args) tricky.
+- Requirements parsing in English and conversion into code logic needs more practice